RMYC Port Hacking Fishing Club

-To become a member of the Fishing Club boat owners must be a full member of the Royal Motor Yacht Club Port Hacking at a cost of $450.00 for the first year and $400.00 each year thereafter or a ‘crew‘ member if not a boat owner at a cost of $150.00 annually.
+To become a member of the Fishing Club you must be a member of the Royal Motor Yacht Club Port Hacking.

-We fish from September to May each year with a break during winter.
+We generally fish throughout the year with a break during winter.

-Our weigh-in is conducted at the flagstaff in the outdoor garden area follow by a fantastic BBQ.
+Our weigh-in is conducted at the flagstaff in the outdoor garden area.

 Basil Cronk (dec’d) – John Anderson (dec’d) – George Payne (dec’d) – Mick Pardoe – Don Saunders – Les Nebauer – Marcus Stalker – Stephen Lalor – Ian Fraser